Aryamannn/tag-explorer/TagDB/WindowsNotes.md

 ## Populating TagDB with Sample Data

 Create another *bash* window by right clicking the *Git Bash* icon in the task bar.
 A menu will pop up.
 Select `Git Bash` and a new window will open.
-In the newly opened window, navigate to the TagDB directory (e.g. c`d TagDB`) then type:
+In the newly opened window, navigate to the TagDB directory (e.g. `cd /c/Users/joe/Dev/tag-explorer/TagDB`) then type:

 ```
 ./populate.sh